Japan's defense minister visits Yasukuni after Pearl Harbor

 The defense minister doffed her shoes on her way into the shrine, and afterward told waiting journalists, “Regardless of differences in historical views, regardless of whether they fought as enemies or allies, I believe any country can understand that we wish to express gratitude, respect and gratitude to those who sacrificed their lives for their countries.”

-China’s CCTV news and its official Xinhua News Agency remarked on the visit’s timing.
+China’s CCTV news and its official Xinhua News Agency remarked on the timing of the visit, just after Inada’s return from Hawaii.

 South Korea’s Foreign Ministry said it was “deplorable” that Inada had visited a shrine that “beautifies past colonial invasions and invasive war and honors war criminals.”

-The ministry summoned Kohei Maruyama, a minister at the Japanese Embassy in South Korea, to lodge a protest over the Yasukuni visit.
+The ministry also called in Kohei Maruyama, a minister at the Japanese Embassy in South Korea, to lodge protest over the Yasukuni visit, to protest over the Yasukuni visit.

 The country’s Defense Ministry expressed “serious concern and regret.”

-Masahiro Imamura, Japan’s disaster reconstruction minister, went to Yasukuni on Wednesday, also drawing criticism from Beijing.
+Masahiro Imamura, Japan’s disaster reconstruction minister, went to Yasukuni on Wednesday, drawing criticism from Beijing.

+A Chinese Foreign Ministry spokesperson, Hua Chunying, said his visit “reflects the Japanese government’s unhealthy attitude toward its past transgressions.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.